t4ccer/Noisy/README.md

 # Noisy
 Noisy is c# library for generating noises.
 At this moment Noisy implements 3D Perlin Noise(can be used as 2D also), Open Simplex Noise(2D and 3D) and WorleyNoise(2D and 3D).
 ## installation
-To use in Your code just install [t4ccer.Noisy](https://www.nuget.org/packages/t4ccer.Noisy) nuget package
+To use in Your code just install [t4ccer.Noisy](https://www.nuget.org/packages/t4ccer.Noisy) nuget package.

 ## Usage
-Getting noise value at point
+Getting noise value at point:
 ```csharp
 //2D noise
 var value = noise.At(x, y);